coddhisatva/AwakenedAI-Processing/TECHNICAL_DOCS.md

   - Connected to OpenAI API for response generation
   - Created interactive chat interface
   - Implemented enhanced source attribution with document titles
+- ⏳ Two-phase processing for production-scale document collection:
+  - Proposed approach for efficiently handling regular and OCR-intensive documents
+  - To be implemented in the RAGPipeline for production use

 ## Scaling Considerations